Published:

-It may be experienced by a pastor of education who spends hours preparing volunteers no one ever sees.
-To the small groups pastor who quietly walks with people through seasons of grief.
-To the worship pastor who prays over songs long before they’re ever sung ad works so heard to rehearse them.
-To the student pastor who pours into teenagers week after week, knowing most of the fruit won’t be visible for years.
-To the outreach pastor coordinating events that may never make headlines.
-To the senior adult pastor sitting patiently with saints who feel forgotten.
-To the associate pastor who carries responsibility without much recognition.
+It’s felt by the education pastor preparing volunteers no one ever notices.
+By the small groups pastor walking quietly with people through grief.
+By the worship pastor praying over songs long before they’re ever sung and working hard to rehearse them well.
+By the student pastor pouring into teenagers week after week, knowing most of the fruit won’t be visible for years.

 Some of you teach every week.